lexerdev/documentation/source/includes/_identities.md

 }
 ```

-Internally the Identify platform uses links as a lookup for unique identities.
-They're also used to unify records across a Clients systems and partner networks.
+Internally the Lexer Identify platform uses links as a lookup for unique identities.
+They're also used to unify records across a Clients systems,  partner networks and Lexer's public data sources.

 In each case the link must be globally unique - meaning the link must belong to just one identity.
 An example of this is a mobile number, which in almost every case belongs to just one person, however an email may belong to more than one person - such as an email address provided by an ISP.